Cameron Richardson

-Cameron Richardson (born September 11, 1979) is an American producer, actress and model, who portrayed Chloe Carter on the CBS television miniseries Harper's Island in 2009.
+Cameron Richardson (born September 11, 1979) is an American actress, model and producer best known for playing Chloe Carter on the CBS television miniseries Harper's Island in 2009.

 Early life

-Born in Baton Rouge, Louisiana, Richardson grew up in New Jersey.
-In 1997, she graduated from Old Bridge High School in Old Bridge Township, New Jersey.
+Born on September 11, 1979, in Baton Rouge, Louisiana, Richardson grew up in New Jersey.
+She graduated from Old Bridge High School in Old Bridge Township, New Jersey.
 She moved to New York City to pursue modeling, and her agents suggested acting.

-Cameron was called Cam-Bones because she was thin.
+Richardson was called Cam-Bones because she was thin.

 Career

 Modeling

 Richardson modeled for Mademoiselle, Interview, Cosmopolitan, and other fashion magazines.
 She appeared on the cover of Ocean Drive in 2006.
 She was cover model for the January–February 2008 issue of Women's Health Magazine.
 She has modeled clothes for American Eagle Outfitters, GAP, Lucky Brand Jeans, Chic Jeans, and Roxy amongst others.
 She advertised Dasani bottled water from The Coca-Cola Company.
 As of 2010, she can be seen modeling for Forever 21's maternity line.

 Richardson appeared in a 2004 advertising campaign for burger chain Carl's Jr./Hardee's in which she ate a Western style burger while riding a mechanical bull to the tune of "Slow Ride" by Foghat.